Anne Arundel County Public Schools

 The Office of Transportation offers a shuttle service to Anne Arundel residents who need assistance to access supermarkets for food purchases.

 UM BWMC, Hungry Harvest, & Caring Cupboard

-Free Produce boxes, snack packs, and other items for Students ages 0-18 and their families while school is out.
+Free produce boxes and other items for students ages 0-18 and their families while school is out.
 There are no income or registration requirements.
 Produce boxes are one per family while supplies last.
-For questions please email [email protected]
+For more information, please email [email protected].

 Anne Arundel County Food Bank